Top Five Questions relating to Slade Green leasehold conveyancing

-What are your top tips when it comes to finding a Slade Green conveyancing practice to deal with our lease extension?
+What advice can you give us when it comes to appointing a Slade Green conveyancing practice to carry out our lease extension conveyancing?

-If you are instructing a solicitor for your lease extension (regardless if they are a Slade Green conveyancing practice) it is most important that he or she should be familiar with the legislation and specialises in this area of work.
+If you are instructing a solicitor for your lease extension (regardless if they are a Slade Green conveyancing firm) it is most important that he or she should be familiar with the legislation and specialises in this area of conveyancing.
 We suggested that you make enquires with several firms including non Slade Green conveyancing practices prior to instructing a firm.
 If the firm is ALEP accredited then that’s a bonus.
-Some following of questions could be of use:
+Some following of questions could be useful:

 - If they are not ALEP accredited then what is the reason?

-All being well we will complete the sale of our £425000 garden flat in Slade Green on Monday in a week.
-The freeholder has quoted £312 for Certificate of Compliance, building insurance schedule and 3 years service charge statements.
-Is the landlord entitled to charge an administration fee for a leasehold conveyance in Slade Green?
+Completion in due on the disposal of our £200000 maisonette in Slade Green in nine days.
+The managing agents has quoted £312 for Landlord’s certificate, insurance certificate and 3 years service charge statements.
+Is it legal for a freeholder to charge exorbitant fees for a leasehold conveyance in Slade Green?

 - Where consent is required before sale in Slade Green